ezramizrahi/banshee/README.md

 To get a local copy up and running follow these steps:

-1. clone the repo
+1. clone the repo (you will need a `.env` file with your own MongoDB secrets)
 2. run `npm install`
-3. run `npm run scrape` to scrape
+3. run `npm run scrape` to scrape the movie data and save it to a `data.json`
+4. run `npm run test` to test that `data.json` has the expected keys and that the values are of the expected types
-4. run `npm run seed` to clean and reseed the db with the latest films
+5. run `npm run seed` to clean and reseed the db with the latest films

 ## TO DO